 Table of Contents

-- The drivers of an effective customer retention strategy
+- 7 drivers of an effective customer retention strategy

 - It takes about 40 positive reviews to undo the effect of just one negative review.

-There’s a domino effect at play here: Losing one customer isn’t a one-time loss; that customer can hurt future sales.
+As the stats have illustrated, one unhappy customer isn’t a one-time loss; that customer will hurt future sales.
 On the other hand:

 - 83% of customers will recommend a brand to others if they trust the brand.